Showing posts with label Lie group. Show all posts

 return LieSO3Group(composed_group_element)

-In this initial test, we use the inverse of the first element on the SO3 manifold as the second component for the composition.
+In this initial test, we use the rotation matrix of 90 degrees around Z-axes as the second component for the composition.

 so3_group2 = LieSO3Group.build(tgt_vector=so3_tangent_vec2)